HARSHA219219/CN_Ass_1/README.md

-# DNS Resolver using PCAP, Client-Server Model
+# CN_Assignment_1

-This project implements a simple DNS resolver using a client-server model in Python.
+This assignment implements a simple DNS resolver using a client-server model in Python.
 The client parses DNS query packets from a `.pcap` file, and the server responds with resolved IPs from a custom IP pool.

 1. Download the sample packet capture file `7.pcap` from the following link: